gxjansen/Transistor-MCP/README.md

 ## Important Notes

-- API requests are rate-limited to 10 requests per 10 seconds
+- API requests are rate-limited to 10 requests per 10 seconds (as prescribed by the (https://developers.transistor.fm/#:~:text=API%20requests%20are%20rate%2Dlimited,to%20use%20the%20API%20again.)[Transistor API reference])
 - Dates must be in "dd-mm-yyyy" format
 - Page numbers start at 0
 - All endpoints support: